 This post contains affiliate links.
 Thank you for your support!

-~ crayons (the best method to take off the paper is to soak them for a few hours in water, then the paper comes off easily, and by the way…BEST activity for kids)
+~ crayons (the best method to take off the paper is to soak them for a few hours in water, then the paper comes off easily, and by the way…BEST activity for little kids)

 ~ iron (lowest setting)